stefanhillmann/dicodis/documentation/DilogueConversion.md

 ## Further data of a document

 The latterly used n-Gram analysis supports binary classifiers.
 A binary classifier can distinguish between two categories.
 Thus, each document get the information to which class it belongs.
-This information is stored in the field Dialogue.label.
+This information is stored in the field Dialogue.true_class.
 In order to relieve the assignment of a document to a dialogue (e.g. for debugging), the id of the dialogue (iteration in the example data) is stored in the field Document.dialog_id.